Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Static properties of VBV and BVB spinor excitations

 Turning to FM spin-interactions ($c_1<0$) three phases can be realized as $q$ is varied, supporting GS with an occupancy ranging from 1C to 3C~\cite{kawaguchi2012spinor}.
 In particular, the so-called 1C fully magnetized along the $+z$ ($-z$)-direction easy-axis (EA) phase exists for $q<0$.
-The 3C easy-plane (EP) phase occurs for $0<q<q_{T}$ and the 1C PO phase is characterized by $q\geq_T$~\cite{kawaguchi2012spinor,katsimiga2021phase,schmied2020stability}.
+Since we operate in the regime where the harmonic oscillator length is smaller than the spin-healing length, phase separation is absent in our setting.
+The case where the relevant inequality is reversed, while interesting in its own right, is outside the scope of the present work and hence deferred to future studies.
+The 3C easy-plane (EP) phase occurs for $0<q<q_{T}$ and the 1C PO phase is characterized by $q\ge q_T$~\cite{kawaguchi2012spinor,katsimiga2021phase,schmied2020stability}.
 In the latter two inequalities $q_{T}=2c_1n$ (which equals $0.05$, for our chosen parameters) designates the threshold between the involved phases with $n$ being the peak density at the trap center.
-In this FM spinor setting, VBV stationary states are identified for $-2.74 \le q<-0.14$ (third row of Table~\ref{table}).
+In this FM spinor setting, VBV stationary states are identified for $-2.74 \le q<-0.14$ [third row of Table I in Fig.~\ref{table}(b)].
 These states possess zero net magnetization and $-1<P<1$ as shown in Fig.~\ref{fig_4}.
-They also have density profiles, $|\Psi_{m_F}(x,y)|^2$, similar to their AF siblings [Fig.~\ref{fig_4}$(\rm{a_2})-(\rm{a_4})$].
+They also have density profiles, $|\Psi_{m_F}(x,y)|^2$, similar to their AF siblings [Fig.~\ref{fig_4}$(\rm{a_1})-(\rm{a_3})$].
 Strikingly, FM VBV waves are more persistent configurations when compared to their AF counterparts.
-They are seen to penetrate deeper into the EA phase before deforming into a 2C vortex structure for smaller $q$ values (third row of Table~\ref{table}).
-They further transform slower to the PO GS following an increment of $q$ towards the phase transition boundary ($q=0$).
+They are seen to penetrate deeper into the EA phase before deforming into a 2C vortex [Fig.~\ref{fig_4}$(\rm{a_4})$, $(\rm{a_5})$] structure for smaller $q$ values [third row of Table I in Fig.~\ref{table}(b)].
+They further transform slower to the PO GS [Fig.~\ref{fig_4}$(\rm{a_6})$] following an increment of $q$ towards the phase transition boundary ($q=0$).
 As such the corresponding polarization curve is found to be right-shifted thus being closer to the origin when compared to the relevant AF one.